 2022 - Nicholas Kelly - Wind Rising in the Alleys

 The Stephen Chatman Student Award is open to any Canadian student or any student currently studying in Canada.
-The winner will receive:
+The recipient will receive:

-Thanks to a generous donation from Dr. Stephen Chatman and Tara Wohlberg, the Stephen Chatman Student Award has been raised to $1,000 in 2022.
+Thanks to a generous donation from Stephen Chatman and Tara Wohlberg, the Stephen Chatman Student Award has been raised to $1,500 in 2024.

 Banner photos: Sam Moffatt Photography